 Kristine graduated from Liverpool University with a BSc honours degree in Zoology and also completed an MBA from the University of Chester.
 She has been a member of the Law Society‘s Children Panel since 2002 and finds that her scientific background has been a real asset in cases involving complicated medical evidence.
 Kristine undertakes work in all aspects of relationship and family breakdown but specialises in cases relating to children.

-She brings 30 year’s experience and specialism in family law and in particular public law work and is known for her attention to detail and tenacity alongside providing clients in courtroom environments with calm reassurance.
+She brings 30 years worth of experience and specialism in family law and in particular public law work and is known for her attention to detail and tenacity alongside providing clients in courtroom environments with calm reassurance.